onosproject/onos-lib-go/pkg/asn1/aper/README.md

 * Introduced encoding and decoding for `CHOICEs` in Canonical ordering (used in O-RAN's E2AP)
 * Introduced encoding of normally small non-negative `Integers`
 * Fixed race condition issue
+* Implemented possibility to encode `SEQUENCE` structures with defined extension

 All of the aforementioned changes were verified with unit tests.